MoeinT/azure-covid-project/README.md

 Ingested the following data from the [ECDC](https://www.ecdc.europa.eu/en/covid-19/data) website into Azure Data Factory through an HTTP connector and sent the results into an Azure Data Lake Storage Gen2.

-- New cases and deaths by country
+- New Cases and Deaths by Country
-- Hospital admissions and ICU cases
+- Hospital Admissions and ICU Cases
-- Testing Numbers
+- Covid Testing
-- Country responses to Covid19
+- Country Responses to Covid19

 ## Data Transformation